What is a Cavernoma?

 Cavernoma causing symptoms are rare.

-It is estimated that 1 in 625 people have a asymptomatic cavernoma.
+It is estimated that 1 in 625 people have a cavernoma.
+This includes both symptomatic and asymptomatic.

 At least 1 in 400,000 people are diagnosed with a symptomatic cavernoma each year.